intento/intento-api/ai.text.dictionary.md

 }
 ```

-The response can contains empty json key if some dictionary results do not contain part of speech:
+The response can contain an empty json key if some dictionary results do not contain part of speech:

 ```json
 {